 At the moment, health care is often one-size-fits-all.
 But imagine a future where your health care is tailored to you.
 We want to make that future possible.
 How?
 By creating a resource that allows researchers to conduct thousands of studies on health and disease.

 Participants may answer health surveys, donate DNA samples and share their electronic health records.

 By looking for patterns, researchers will learn more about what affects people’s health.

 Participants will get information back about the data they provide, which may help them learn more about their health.

 Research may help in many ways.
 It may help find the best ways for people to stay healthy.
-It may also help create better tests and find the treatments that will work best for each person.
+It may also help create better tests and find the treatments that will work best for different people.